 So, Songify - have you heard about it?
 It's pretty popular on iOS, something 9 million people love it (or so I've heard).
 Basically it's autotune, but more fun.
 What's more fun than autotune, you ask?
 Autotune plus music, that's what.

 It's pretty simple: you speak into the app, and it autotunes your voice, puts it to music, and randomly loops it.
 The end result is actually quite a bit more humorous than I expected.
-Case in point:

 Paper Camera, a crowd favorite for novelty photo shoots, is preparing for an update that will bring video recording and Android Beam support, along with a few other tweaks.
 We got the chance to go behind the scenes and give you, our lovely, smart, beautiful readers a preview of the new features.

 The folks at JFDP Labs are still testing out video recording, but so far they've got support for the Galaxy Nexus, Galaxy S2, Galaxy Note, and Droid 3.
-We tested it out on an Epic 4G Touch and everything worked smoothly, which isn't surprising as this device is in the Galaxy S2 family.

 Popular screen recording app, Screencast, has just received an update with some pretty sweet additions.
 Those of us who use this powerful app know how awesome it already is, but it just got better with a new time lapse recording feature.
 I'm sure some users have been waiting for this for some time now, and it sure is welcomed.
 It'll definitely add a whole new element to app and game demos.
-In addition, the speed of video processing has more than doubled with this update, and some minor bugs have been exterminated.

 While I was tapping away on my laptop trying to keep up with the Ice Cream Sandwich event earlier today, the desktop machine was happily recording it for future reference.
 This should hold us over until Google posts the official HD version - the video is about 1 hours long, but almost every minute of it is totally worth it (at least once you get to the juicy ICS bits):